 I had a nice message in my Flickr inbox this afternoon from juanchi003 (who has some great portrait work on his stream BTW, check it out) politely asking about how I have achieved a “film burn effect” in my recent uploads.

-The short answer is “I guess I burned the film” but with a writer’s instinct for recycling, I thought I’d share part of my longer answer and a couple of examples on this blog for wider consumption.
+The short answer is “I guess I burned the film” but with my instinct for recycling, I thought I’d share part of my longer answer and a couple of examples on this blog for wider consumption.
 So here goes:

 Firstly, I use expired photographic film.
-This last batch was shot on Fujifilm that expired in 2003.
-Depending on how it has been stored, some of the chemicals in expired film have sometimes started to atrophy so the colour and sharpness can be slightly unpredictable – you never know exactly what you are going to get with expired fim and can’t really plan for it.
+This last batch was shot on Fujifilm which expired in 2003.
+Depending on how it has been stored, some of the chemicals in expired film have sometimes started to atrophy so the colour and sharpness can be slightly unpredictable – you never know exactly what you are going to get with expired film and can’t really plan for it.

-I have heard that there are “photoshop recipes” that you can use to achieve these sort of effects post processing but of course I would heartily recommend playing around with expired film and analogue equipment if you get the opportunity.
+I have heard that there are “photoshop recipes” that you can use to achieve these sorts of effects post-processing but, of course, I would heartily recommend playing around with expired film and analogue equipment if you get the opportunity.
 I think you have less control and I wish I could say that I was deliberately aiming for certain effects at the time but it is more often a case of learning by looking back at what you did and trying to replicate it as well as getting used to the quirks and capabilities of your equipment.

 These pictures were taken with an Asahi Pentax S3 which is about ten years older than me and about ten times more good looking.
 So there it is.
-Go burn some film, readers!
+Go burn some film!